Mean-Field Theory for Heider Balance under Heterogeneous Social Temperatures: Examples

 \autoref{fig:gamma_phase} shows the phase diagram with respect to $(\sigma, \mu^{-1})$ under the gamma distribution~\eqref{eq:gamma}.
 The critical curve separating the three fixed-points area and the only one fixed-point area is located between the upper and lower bounds in Eq.~\eqref{eq:bounds}.
 The upper bound line,

 is calculated from the right-hand side of Eq.~\eqref{eq:bounds} by considering $\gamma^3 = \alpha(\alpha+1)(\alpha+2)\theta^3$ for the gamma distribution.
-When $\sigma \to +\infty$, the critical value approaches $0$, making the polarized phase vanish; the low-temperature links obeying the light-tailed distribution are not sufficient to stabilize the polarized state against increasing $\sigma$.
+When $\sigma \to +\infty$, the critical value approaches $0$, making the polarized phase vanish; the low temperature links obeying the light-tailed distribution are not sufficient to stabilize the polarized state against increasing $\sigma$.